The North Tower #35: Albus Dumbledore – Clueless or Calculating?

 It’s all about stalling.

-A direct approach has uncertain consequences, especially when you know that you cant kill your enemy (prophecy).
-I dont think that theres a great mystery to why Dumbledore didnt try to kill Voldemort, both in PS/SS and at the end of OotP: He simply believes in the prophecy, and according to that prophecy, only little Harry Potter (i.e. the one) is able to do that.
-Dumbledore cant kill Voldemort (as things stand) and he knows it.
-Voldemort doesnt however (because he hasnt heard the prophecy in its entirety) and it would be preferable that things stay that way, because if Voldemort knew that Dumbledore couldnt kill him, hed probably go straight to Hogwarts to finish off that troublesome Potter-boy before hes ready to fight him (which I think he just might do in Book 6, by the way).
+A direct approach has uncertain consequences, especially when you know that you can’t kill your enemy (prophecy).
+I don’t think that there’s a great mystery as to why Dumbledore doesn’t try to kill Voldemort, both in Sorcerer’s Stone and at the end of Order of the Phoenix: He simply believes in the prophecy, and according to that prophecy, only little Harry Potter (i.e., “the one”) is able to do that.
+Dumbledore can’t kill Voldemort (as things stand) and he knows it.
+Voldemort doesn’t however (because he hasn’t heard the prophecy in its entirety) and it would be preferable that things stay that way, because if Voldemort knew that Dumbledore couldn’t kill him, he’d probably go straight to Hogwarts to finish off that troublesome Potter-boy before he’s ready to fight him (which I think he just might do in Book 6, by the way).
 Harry Potter is the only one who can vanquish the Dark Lord, so you try to stall said Lord to allow the boy to grow up a bit and become a little stronger (improve your odds).
 And stalling him isn’t very hard.
-Weve seen, time and again, how inflexible Voldemort can be when he sets his mind to something.
+We’ve seen, time and again, how inflexible Voldemort can be when he sets his mind to something.
 He’s not exactly the most clever strategist ever born (neither is Dumbledore by the way).
-In PS/SS he spends the entire year trying to get the Philosopher’s Stone, when a much smarter course of action would have been to go see Lucius Malfoy and do the ritual to get his body back.
-In GoF he waits patiently for the third task to get Harry Potter instead of having the fake Moody just transform e.g. his pillow to a portkey in the beginning of the year (though there might have been advantages to doing the ritual around the summer solstice that we don’t know of).
-And in OotP, both sides spend an entire year guarding/trying to get through a friggin door.
-If thats not stalling, I dont know what is.
+In Sorccerer’s Stone, he spends the entire year trying to get the Sorcerer’s Stone when a much smarter course of action would have been to go see Lucius Malfoy and do the ritual to get his body back.
+In Goblet of Fire, he waits patiently for the third task to get Harry Potter instead of having the fake Moody just transform his pillow into a Portkey at the beginning of the year (though there might have been advantages to doing the ritual around the summer solstice that we don’t know of).
+And in Order of the Phoenix, both sides spend an entire year guarding/trying to get through a friggin’ door.
+If that’s not stalling, I don’t know what is.
 It also seems like both sides have a weakness for wanting to win in a specific way, rather than just winning.
-It seems like Voldemort wants to win in the most devious way possible, involving a nice web of manipulation, subterfuge and intricate plotting.
-He doesnt just want to win, he wants to win with style.
-He wants to conquer, not butcher (ex.
-GoF, giving Harry back his wand, telling the DEs not to touch him; CoS, sending the Basilisk after him instead of simply killing him with an Avada Kedavra.)
+It seems like Voldemort wants to win in the most devious way possible, involving a nice web of manipulation, subterfuge, and intricate plotting.
+He doesn’t just want to win, he wants to win with style.
+He wants to conquer, not butcher (e.g., giving Harry back his wand and telling the Death Eaters not to touch him in Goblet of Fire, sending the basilisk after him instead of simply killing him with a Killing Curse in Chamber of Secrets).
 It seems to me like Harry and Tom are even more alike than we think.
-If Harry has some Slytherin in him (making the Hat hesitate), Id say that Tom mirrors him, having some definite Gryffindor tendencies.
-Something to think about And, as for Dumbledore, he obviously has a weakness for trying to catch people in the act and to play fair.
-Why else the PS/SS obstacle course?
+If Harry has some Slytherin in him (making the Hat hesitate), I’d say that Tom mirrors him, having some definite Gryffindor tendencies.
+Something to think about… And as for Dumbledore, he obviously has a weakness for trying to catch people in the act and to “play fair.”
+Why else the “obstacle course” in Sorcerer’s Stone?
 Or his silence on the matter of Tom Riddle’s birth?

-When it comes to Dumbledore, we are limited by the Harry-filter, tending to see the Headmaster the way Harry does, assuming that he knows as much as he does, that he too discovers each situation along with Harry and us, the readers.
-We neglect to see what was pointed out several times in OotP: just because Dumbledore doesnt share all his knowledge with Harry doesnt mean that he doesnt have it.
+When it comes to Dumbledore, we are limited by the Harry filter, tending to see the headmaster the way Harry does, assuming that he knows as much as he does, that he too discovers each situation along with Harry and us, the readers.
+We neglect to see what is pointed out several times in Order of the Phoenix: Just because Dumbledore doesn’t share all his knowledge with Harry doesn’t mean that he doesn’t have it.
 Harry only gets to know what he needs to know, and this is true in all the books.
-On a story level, Harry only gets to know as much as Dumbledore deems wise to tell him (e.g. OotP).
+On a story level, Harry only gets to know as much as Dumbledore deems wise to tell him (e.g., Order of the Phoenix).
 On a storytelling level, Harry only gets to know as much as JKR wants us to know.
-If we got to read the books through Albus Dumbledore instead of Harry Potter, Id bet theyd be a lot more detailed but much less exciting.
-I think its safe to assume that Dumbledore knows a lot more than the Trio on most occasions, (though not on all, we have plenty of examples where Dumbledore is in the dark as well) and especially when it relates to Voldemort and Death Eater activity.
-So yes, I do believe that Dumbledore knew that Quirrell was possessed by Voldemort in PS/SS and that he told at least Snape (and probably McGonagall) about it.
-But then, in the end, until JKR tells us something definite on the matter, thats just my theory.
+If we got to read the books through Albus Dumbledore instead of Harry Potter, I’d bet they’d be a lot more detailed but much less exciting.
+I think it’s safe to assume that Dumbledore knows a lot more than the trio on most occasions (though not on all, we have plenty of examples where Dumbledore is in the dark as well) and especially when it relates to Voldemort and Death Eater activity.
+So yes, I do believe that Dumbledore knows that Quirrell is possessed by Voldemort in Sorcerer’s Stone and that he tells at least Snape (and probably McGonagall) about it.
+But then, in the end, until JKR tells us something definite on the matter, that’s just my theory.

 See you next time, when we’ll get back to the Potions Master.